 - By not buying new, you’re not supporting stores selling mass-produced furniture

-- Not only is our paint odorless and water based, our signature, eco-friendly hybrid paint cans are made with recycled polypropylene are 100% recyclable.
+- Not only is our paint odorless and water based, but our signature, eco-friendly hybrid paint cans are also made with recycled polypropylene are 100% recyclable.

-- Our furniture wax top coat, is solvent and toxic free and packaged in tin cans which are 100% recyclabl
+- Our furniture wax topcoat, is solvent and toxic-free and packaged in tin cans which are 100% recyclable

 - Reduce, reuse, recycle!!!

 Resolution #2: I want to make my house a home